pantheon-systems/documentation/source/content/mu-plugin.md

 For actions or filters you want to run even when a theme's `functions.php` isn't invoked by a request, or before plugins are loaded by WordPress, you can create a [Must-Use (**MU**) Plugin](https://codex.wordpress.org/Must_Use_Plugins).

-MU-Plugins are activated by default by adding a PHP file to the `wp-content/mu-plugins` directory.
+MU-plugins are activated by default by adding a PHP file to the `wp-content/mu-plugins` directory.
 It affects the whole site, including all sites under a WordPress Multisite installation.

 MU-plugins are loaded by PHP in alphabetical order, before normal plugins.
 This means API hooks added in an MU-plugin apply to all other plugins even if they run hooked-functions in the global namespace.